Japanese

 10 minutes' walk from Keage Subway Station

-Free walking (Hojo Garden and Sanmon gate are open from 8.40am-5pm and from December to February until 4.30pm)
+Free walking (Hojo Garden and Sanmon gate are open from 8.40am-5pm and from December to February until 4.30pm.
+Reception closes 20 minutes prior to closing time.)

 Admission: Hojo garden 600 yen, Sanmon gate 600 yen